How to apply for Australian student visa in 6 easy steps

 Last Updated on June 11, 2021 by iSchoolConnect

 A student visa for Australia will allow you to study, work part-time, and live in Australia for up to 5 years.
-Read this blog to learn more about the Australian student visa application fee, document requirements, processing time, and more.
+Read this blog to learn how to apply for Australian student visa, application fee, document requirements, processing time, and more!

 Do I need an Australian student visa?

 In case you’re looking for up to only 3 months in Australia, you should apply for a Visitor Visa.
 And if you’re interested in studying there for up to 4 months, you could choose to get a Working Holiday Visa.

 However, in order to study in Australia for more than 4 months, you will be needing the Australian Student Visa (Subclass 500).
 This visa will allow you to study one of the following courses in Australia-

 - Independent ELICOS (English Language Intensive Courses for Overseas Students)

 - Higher education

 - Postgraduate research